jaytavares/cinesense/BUY_ONE.md

 ## International shipping

 If you're not in the U.S., [contact me](https://github.com/jaytavares) for a shipping quote.
-Typically, shipping fees to most other countries will add $15 to the price.
+Typically, shipping fees to most other countries will add $15 to $20 to the price.